Illinois-IoT/main-project/tutorials/day1/day1.md

 Now, we know that we can use the built-in `libcamera-still` application to take images, let's wrap it up in a Bash script.

 A Bash script is a file that contains a series of shell commands.
-Anything you can run normally on the command line can be put into a Bash script and it do exactly the same thing.
+Anything you can run normally on the command line can be put into a Bash script and it does exactly the same thing.
 Similarly, anything you can put into a Bash script can also be run normally in the command line and do exactly the same thing.

 Bash script helps us automate tasks by allowing us to run a set of terminal commands all at once.